 1. Give them the impression that you’re enthusiastic about talking to them.
-Give them the impression that you would rather talk to them than anyone else in the world.
-When you give them the impression that you are excited about talking to them and that you care about them, you make them feel supremely positive and confident about themselves.
-They’ll be more likely to open up to you and have deep, personable conversations with you.
+They want to feel that you would rather be talking to them than anyone else.
+When you give them the impression that you are excited about talking to them and that you care about them, you make them feel better about themselves.
+As a result, they’ll be more likely to really open up to you.

 2. Ask open-ended questions about their interests.
-Ask questions that will get them to talk about their interests and their life in a way they never have before.
-Go into as much detail as possible and help them gain a new perspective about themselves and where they want to go in life.
+Ask questions that will get them to talk about their interests and their life in a way that provides you with insight into their needs and wants.
+When you help them gain a new, positive perspective about their situation, they will feel a deep sense of connection with you.

 4. Show them approval: Tell them what you admire about them and why.
 One of the best ways to instantly connect with people is to be forthright and tell them exactly why you like or admire them.
 If being too direct isn’t appropriate, insinuate with a few indirect statements here and there.
 Either approach can be equally as effective because everyone responds well to approval.

 5. Listen attentively to everything they say.
 Don’t focus too much on what you’re going to say next as they are talking.
 Instead, listen to every word they say and respond back as relevantly and smoothly as possible.
-This shows people that you are truly listening to what they have to say and you are fully engaged and in the moment with them.
+This shows people that you are interested in what they have to say and you are fully engaged and in the moment with them.
 Also make sure to ask questions whenever there’s something they say that you don’t quite understand.
-You want to avoid all possible lapses in communication if you want to develop a fully engaged relationship with that person.
+This will help fill any potentially awkward lapses in communication.

-6. Give them prolonged eye contact.
-Strong eye contact communicates to the other person that you are not only captivated by them and what they have to say but that you are also trustworthy.
+6. Give them the right amount of eye contact.
+Eye contact communicates to the other person that you are not only interested in them and what they have to say, but that you are also trustworthy.
 When done in moderation, they will also assume you are confident in yourself because of your willingness to face them directly.
 As a result, people will naturally want to pay more attention to you and what you have to say.

 7. Reveal as much about yourself as possible.
 One of the best ways to earn someone’s trust is to reveal yourself as openly as you can.
 Tell stories about interesting events from your life or just describe zany instances from normal everyday life.
 As you do this, make sure not to mention things that stray too far from where their interests and values lie.
-You can let them find out more about you as the relationship progresses.
+Nothing builds trust like genuine transparency.
+Y

 10. Offer helpful suggestions.
 Recommend restaurants you’ve been to, places you’ve been to, movies you’ve seen, helpful people they’d like to meet, books you’ve read, career opportunities and whatever else you can think of.
 Describe what was so great about those people, places and things and how they might appeal to the other person.
 If you suggest enough ideas that interest them, they will look at you as a “go to” person when they need to make a decision about what to do next.

 11. Give them encouragement.
-If the person you’re dealing with is younger or in a more difficult position than you, they might want to hear some words of encouragement from you since you are more experienced or you seem to be doing well in life.
+If the person you’re dealing with is younger or in a more difficult position than you, they will appreciate any encouragement you can offer.
+When you help them feel more confident in their own abilities they will value your input.
 This helps even out the relationship.
-If you want to have a healthy relationship with that person, you don’t want to seem like you have it all while the other person has nothing.
-Convince them that they can surpass their problems and limitations and they will look forward to having you as a person to talk to.
+Convince them that they can surpass their problems and limitations and they will feel good about connecting with you.

 12. Appear to have a slightly higher energy level than the other person.
 Generally, people want to be around those who lift them up, instead of bringing them down.
-If you consistently have a lower energy level than other people, they will naturally gravitate away from you in favor of someone who is more energetic.
-To prevent this from happening, consistently indicate with your voice and your body language that you have a slightly higher energy level so that they’ll feel more energized and positive while around you.
-Don’t be so energetic that you put people off, but have just the right amount of energy and aliveness that will slightly build up their enthusiasm.
+If you indicate with your voice and your body language that you have a slightly higher energy level, they will feel more energized and positive while around you.
+Don’t be so energetic that you put people off, but have enough so that they feel energized after talking with you.